michaelschwob/CollatzConjecture/README.md

 ### visualize.cpp

 This file generates an inverse binary tree for the Collatz conjecture in the console.
-This customizable, interactive interface can be used to efficiently navigate through the Collatz sequences.
+This customizable, interactive interface can be used to efficiently navigate through Collatz sequences.

 ### iterations.cpp